 What are Science Media Studentships?

-These studentships offer financial support for three practising biomedical scientists to undertake a postgraduate qualification in Science Media Production at Imperial College London and to follow this with a six-month placement working in the broadcast industry.
+These studentships offer financial support for up to three practising biomedical scientists to undertake a postgraduate qualification (MSc) in Science Media Production at Imperial College London and to follow this with a six-month placement working in the broadcast industry.